 Everyone always asks this, so here goes!
-In 2006, before comics were cool and geek culture was everywhere, Alex was Artistic Director of The Peoples Improv Theater, a.k.a.
+In 2006, before comics were cool and geek culture was everywhere, Alex was the Artistic Director of The Peoples Improv Theater, a.k.a.
 The PIT.
 No, there’s no apostrophe in “Peoples.”
 Sorry.

-He had a vague idea for a comic book talk show, and noticed that Pete was holding a bag to Midtown Comics (fun fact! they would later sponsor the show) and confronted him.
+He had a vague idea for a comic book talk show and noticed that Pete was holding a bag to Midtown Comics (fun fact!
+They would later sponsor the show) and confronted him.
 Initially nervous that the clearly incredibly jock-like Zalben was accusing him of nerdery, it turned out he actually wanted to run the show idea by him.
-The next week, Justin also came into The PIT with a Midtown Comics bag, Alex confronted him, Justin got nervous, and then warmed to the idea.
+The next week, Justin also came into The PIT with a Midtown Comics bag, Alex confronted him, and Justin got nervous, and then warmed to the idea.